 - Herbs: Dried thyme, rosemary, and oregano.

-Step 1: Turn the Instant Pot to Sauté Mode and set it to High heat.
-Meanwhile, take a few paper towels and pat both sides of the osso buco dry.
-Season both sides of the meat with salt and pepper.
+- Prepare the beef shanks.
+Turn the Instant Pot to sauté mode and set it to High heat.
+Meanwhile, take a few paper towels and pat both sides of the osso bucco dry.

 👉 Optionally, tie a piece of kitchen twine around each piece of meat, following the circular width of the shank.
 This will help to keep the pieces together as it cooks, but it does not change the flavor or cooking time at all.